ronaldoussoren/pyobjc/pyobjc-core/Doc/lib/module-objc.rst

    Create a type to wrap structs with a given name and type signature, this type will be used by the bridge to convert values of this structure to Python.

+   This also adds a class method named *name* to :class:`objc.ivar`.
+This class method creates a new instance variable with the struct type as its type.

    * *name* is a string with the name of the structure, for example "NSPoint".

    * *typestr* is the encoded type of the structure and can optionally